 I found an EP in 2006 and decided to try taking the shoes off, seeing as they were not keeping him sound.
 My horse had problems with the transition to going barefoot so I made it a priority to try and understand how best to help him be as comfortable as possible.

 During that time I become more and more fascinated with the amazing engineering feat that is the horse’s hoof.
 This has fuelled my interest in the field of Equine Podiatry, leading to a change of career from looking after computers to looking after horses.

-I ride English and Western and have competed in both barefoot.
-We jump at competition to about 2’6 but can jump higher at home.
-We hack out when weather and work allow, sometimes completely barefoot, but often with a set or two of hoof boots.
+Sadly my horse has been retired now, due to non-foot related issues but I used to ride English and Western and have competed in both barefoot.
+We used jump at competition to about 2’6 but higher at home.
+We hacked out when weather and work allowed, sometimes completely barefoot, but often with a set or two of hoof boots.

 Please contact me though my website or facebook page.

 Up to approx. 20 miles from Evesham in Worcestershire, covering Worcestershire, and parts of Gloucestershire, Oxfordshire, Warwickshire and Northamptonshire